Z3ZEL/seed-tracking/README.md

 ## On a regular computer for development

-## On the Master RPI
+## On the main RPI

-## On the Slave RPI
+## On the worker RPI
   After you configure the `config.json` correctly (see [here](https://eng-git.canterbury.ac.nz/fgi18/seed-tracking/-/wikis/Quick-Start-(Using-the-Instrument)/The-config-file)).

-  On the slave you just need to start the listener server worker.
+  On the worker you just need to start the listener server worker.
 You can do this by running the following command:
   ```bash
   ./seed-eater-bash -s
   ```

-  You can also program the slave to start the listener server worker on boot.
+  You can also program the worker to start the listener server worker on boot.
 To do this, you can add the following line to the `rc.local` file.
   ```bash
   /absolut_path_to_your_repo/seed-eater-bash -s
   ```